adscorp100/mdhomecarebuild/src/content/services/disability-services.md

 - **Transportation**: Assistance with transport to appointments, activities, and events throughout {suburb}
 - **Allied Health Coordination**: Connection to specialized therapists and health professionals serving {suburb}

-###
+### Person-Centered Approach

-Person-Centered ApproachAt the heart of our service delivery in {suburb} is a person-centered approach that:
+At the heart of our service delivery in {suburb} is a person-centered approach that:

 - Respects individual choices and preferences
 - Focuses on strengths and abilities